+Coursework (60%):

-- Coursework (50%): - Self-motivated projects, in liaison with staff, completed in the student's different approaches to photography. - Personal Study Component, focusing on the student's interest in critical studies linked to their own project. - Externally Set Assignment (50%): - This represents the culmination of the A Level course.
+- Self-motivated projects, in liaison with staff, completed in the student's different approaches to photography. - Personal Study Component, focusing on the student's interest in critical studies linked to their own project.

+Externally Set Assignment (40%):

+This represents the culmination of the A Level course.

 A Level Photography would be an ideal option for students considering working in the creative industries at degree level and beyond.
 Courses in disciplines such as Architecture, Graphic Design, Interior Design, Sculpture, Fashion and Marketing, Illustration & Computer Aided Design are all related areas.
-As well as these areas, there are a wide range of industries that require photography such as photo-journalism, the media, police force, fashion industry, film and television or education.
+As well as these areas, there is a wide range of industries that require photography such as photo-journalism, the media, the police, the fashion industry, film and television or education.